Haivision/srt/docs/live-streaming.md

 SRT is primarily created for live streaming.
 Before you use it, you must keep in mind that Live Streaming is a process with its own rules, of which SRT fulfills only and exclusively the transmission part.
-Live Streaming process consists of more parts, though.
+The Live Streaming process consists of more parts.

 Transmitting MPEG TS binary protocol over SRT
 =============================================

-MPEG-TS is the most important protocol predicted to be sent over internet using SRT and the main reason of initiating this project.
-SRT obviously isn't limited to MPEG-TS, however it is still limited in use to any data transmission that can be called Live Streaming - at least if you use the Live mode (which is SRT default).
+MPEG-TS is the most important protocol commonly sent over internet using SRT, and the main reason for initiating this project.

 MPEG-TS consists of single units of 188 bytes.
-By having `188*7` we get the size of 1316, which is the maximum multiplicity of 188 that results still less than 1500 (`188*8=1504`), the standard MTU size in Ethernet.
-The headers for IP and UDP protocol occupy 28 bytes in this size, leaving 1472 bytes of size, and SRT occupies next 16 bytes for its own header, which leaves the maximum payload size 1456 bytes.
-The 1316-byte cell is then a good single transport unit size for SRT and it's also often used when sending MPEG-TS over UDP.
+Multiplying `188*7` we get 1316, which is the maximum product of 188 that is less than 1500 (`188*8=1504`), which is the standard MTU size in Ethernet.
+The headers for the IP and UDP protocols occupy 28 bytes of a standard MTU, leaving 1472 bytes, and SRT occupies next 16 bytes for its own header, which leaves a maximum payload size of 1456 bytes.
+A 1316-byte cell is a good single transport unit size for SRT, and it is also often used when sending MPEG-TS over UDP.

-SRT isn't limited to MPEG-TS - you can use any other data format that you think can be suitable, as well as use any intermediate protocol on top of MPEG-TS with an extra header (you still have extra 140 bytes per unit for that purpose).
-But even though that, the transmission must still satisfy the Live Streaming Requirements.
+Note that SRT isn't limited to MPEG-TS -- it can be applied to any "live streaming" data transmission (as long as you use Live mode, which is the SRT default mode).
+You can use any other suitable data format, and any intermediate protocol on top of MPEG-TS with an extra header (you still have an extra 140 bytes per unit for that purpose).
+However, the transmission must still satisfy the Live Streaming Requirements.

 Live Streaming Requirements
 ===========================

-The MPEG-TS stream, let it be used as a good example, consists of Frames.
-Each Frame is a portion of data assigned to particular stream (as usually you have multipe streams interleaved, at least video and audio).
-The video stream has always its playing speed expressed in a unit of fps (frames per second).
-This value maps to a duration for one video frame, so for example 60fps means that one video frame should be "displayed" for a time of 1/60s (it's called "duration").
-Then, you can extract from the stream both one video frame and several "audio frames", that is, single units that turn into audio stream and they cover the same time range as the video frame.
-Every such unit in the stream has its own *timestamp*, which can be used to synchronize the reading and displaying the data.
+The MPEG-TS stream, as a good example, consists of Frames.
+Each Frame is a portion of data assigned to a particular stream (usually you have multipe streams interleaved, at least video and audio).
+The video stream always has its playing speed expressed in fps (frames per second) units.
+This value maps to a duration for one video frame.
+So, for example, 60 fps means that one video frame should be "displayed" for a duration of 1/60 of a second.
+You can extract from the stream one video frame and several "audio frames", that is, single units that are part of the audio stream that cover the same time range as the video frame.
+Every such unit in the stream has its own *timestamp*, which can be used to synchronize the reading and displaying of the data.

-Now, imagine the very first video frame since the time you started reading the stream, which is called I-frame.
-This frame is just a compressed picture and it needs no more information than this to decode it into a displayable pixmap.
-You can imagine that it needs several transport units (of 1316 bytes) to transmit it over the network, plus the audio frames for the corresponding time covered by this very video frame should also fit in this "duration" time.
-So, you need to send several units of 1316 bytes to transmit all these data over the network, however you usually spend much less time to do it than this "duration" time (1/60s in our example).
-It doesn't mean, however, that you should send it as fast as possible and then simply "sleep" for the remaining time!
-It means that you should split the whole 1/60s time **evenly** to all single 1316-byte units.
-So, there is a "unit duration" for every single 1316-byte unit, so you send the unit, and then you should "sleep" **after every unit**, if sending (as it usually happens) has taken less time than the exact time predicted to be spent by sending this unit.
+Now, imagine the very first video frame in the stream, which is called an "I-frame".
+This frame is just a compressed picture, and it needs no additional information to decode it into a displayable pixmap.
+Several transport units (of 1316 bytes) are needed to transmit the I-frame over the network.
+The audio frames for the period of time corresponding to this video frame should also fit into this "duration".
+So, you will need to send several units of 1316 bytes to transmit all these data over a network.
+But you usually spend much less time to transmit than the actual "duration" (1/60s in our example).
+This doesn't mean, however, that you should send the video and audio data as fast as possible and then simply "sleep" for the remaining time!
+It means that you should split the whole 1/60 second **evenly** across all single 1316-byte units.
+There is a "unit duration" for every single 1316-byte unit, so you send the unit, and then "sleep" **after every unit**, if sending (as usually happens) has taken less time than the exact time predicted to be spent by sending this unit.

-Should that whole "I-Frame with corresponding audio" sending take **exactly** 1/60s?
-Of course, not exactly.
-This may have some slight time differences, which come from two reasons:
+Should sending that whole "I-Frame with corresponding audio" take **exactly** 1/60s?
+No, not exactly -- there may be some slight time differences, for two reasons:

-1. Sending over the network has only average time perdictability.
-Unusual and unexpected delays, coming from both the network and your system, may slightly destroy your perfect time calculations.
-Therefore you should not rely on the exact number of bytes sent by one "frame package", but rather on overall transmission size, and do often periodic synchronization of the transmission time basing on the timestamps in the stream.
+1. Sending over a network has only average time predictability.
+Unusual and unexpected delays, coming from both the network and your system, may slightly disrupt time calculations.
+Therefore you should not rely on the exact number of bytes sent in one "frame package", but rather on overall transmission size, and do frequent periodic synchronization of the transmission time based on the timestamps in the stream.

 2. Not all frames are I-Frames.
-Most of the frames sent in the video stream are "difference frames" (P or B frames), which need all preceding (or even succeding) frames already received to be able to decode the designated frame.
-As you can guess, difference frames are much shorter than I-Frames, so it makes the whole "frame package" carry much less data to transport, but they still cover the same time gap ("duration").
+Most of the frames sent in the video stream are "difference frames" (P or B frames), which can only be decoded if all preceding (or even succeding) frames are already received.
+As you can guess, difference frames are much shorter than I-Frames, so there is much less data in a whole "frame package" to transport, even though these frames still cover the same time period ("duration").

-Taking all the above things into account, you know now that actually the most important in the synchronization is to make the I-Frame completely transported at specified time, and every next frame must be received at more-less the same time as I-Frame, next by one duration period, and with some only slight time tolerance, which results from size difference. what must be absolutely adhered to, however, is that the distance between the first network unit transporting the first portion of one I-Frame, and the same unit for the next I-Frame must correspond with the time distance between these two same I-frames that results from their timestamps.
+Taking the above into consideration, you can understand that the most important factor in synchronizing the streaming data is to make sure that the entire I-Frame is transported at a specified time, and that every subsequent frame is received at more or less the same time as the I-Frame, plus one duration period.
+There is only a slight time tolerance, which results from size differences.

+What must be absolutely adhered to, however, is that the interval between the first network unit transporting the first portion of one I-frame and the same unit for the next I-frame must correspond to the interval between these same I-frames as given by their timestamps.

-In other words: there is some slight buffering at the receiving side, but the requirement for a live streaming is that: data must be transmitted with exactly the same **average** speed, as the video player that would play it, or even more exactly, the data must be produced exactly the same fast as they will be consumed by the video player.
+In other words, there is some slight buffering at the receiving side, but the requirement for a live stream is that data must be transmitted with exactly the same **average** speed as they are output by a video player.
+More precisely, the data must be produced at exactly the same speed as they will be consumed by the video player.

 Live Streaming Process
 ======================

-Now that you know how the Live Streaming should turn a bunch of MPEG-TS encoded video and audio frames into a network live stream, let's complete the definition of the live streaming transport over the network using SRT.
+Now that you know how Live Streaming turns a bunch of MPEG-TS encoded video and audio frames into a network live stream, let's complete the definition of live streaming by describing transport over the network using SRT.

-The source side should be a real live stream, that is, for example:
+The source side should be a real live stream, such as for example:

-- a file read by an application that can make a live stream out of it
+- a file read by an application that can generate a live stream
-- a grab device that is capturing data at constant rates, passing them next to a live encoder
+- a frame grabber or other device that is capturing data at constant rates, and then passing them to a live encoder
-- some existing live network encoder that streams a live stream over UDP
+- a live network encoder sending a live stream over UDP
 - a camera that uses some simple encoding method, like MJPEG

-As an example of an application that can make a live stream out of a file can be `ffmpeg`.
-You just need to remember about two things here:
+`ffmpeg` is an example of an application that can generate a live stream from a file.
+Note the following:

-- The `-re` options is required for making the live stream out of a file
+- The `-re` option is required for making a live stream from a file
-- The `pkt_size=1316` parameter should be added to UDP output URI, if you make ffmpeg output to UDP
+- The `pkt_size=1316` parameter should be added to the UDP output URI, if you make ffmpeg output to UDP

-Pay attention first that the splitting the data for transport into individual cells that can fit in one UDP packet, and first of all defining time distances between these cells is something that must come in synch with the timestamps in the transport stream.
-Even if you have a grab device, it will usually capture one video frame and corresponding audio at once, but still this must be split into single network units with appropriate time distance between them.
-Still, this can only be done by an application, which well knows the type of the stream and knows how it must be most properly split into the time-divided single network transport units.
+As we described above, you must first split the data into individual cells that can fit into one UDP packet.
+This entails defining time intervals between these cells so that they are in synch with the timestamps in the transport stream.

+If you have a device that is capable of grabbing individual frames, it will usually capture only one video frame and the corresponding audio at a time, which must be split into single network units with appropriate time intervals between them.
+This can only be done by an application with explicit knowledge of the type of stream and how to transform it into time-divided single network transport units.

-The `stransmit` application, or any other application that uses SRT for reading, should read always in 1316-byte portions (network transport units) and feed each such unit into the call to appropriate `srt_send*` function.
-The important part of that process is that these 1316 units appear at exactly required times so that SRT can replay them with the identical time distance between them at the reception side.
+The `stransmit` application, or any other application that uses SRT for reading, should always read data in 1316-byte segments (network transport units) and feed each such unit into the call to an appropriate `srt_send*` function.
+The important part of this process is that these 1316-byte units appear at precise times so that SRT can replay them with the identical time interval between them on the receiving side.

-So, you feed these 1316-byte units into SRT, SRT will send them to the other side, applying a configurable delay, known as "latency".
-This is an extra time that the packet will have to spend in the "anteroom" on the receiving side before it's delivered to the output.
-This time should cover both the unexpectedly delayed transmission of one UDP packet, as well as have extra time for a case when the packet was lost and had to be retransmitted.
-Every UDP packet carrying an SRT packet has a timestamp, which is grabbed at the time when the packet is passed to SRT for sending, and using that timestamp the appropriate delay is applied before delivering to the output, so that time distances between two consecutive packets at the delivery application is aimed to be exactly the same as the time distance between these same packets at the time when they are given up to SRT for sending.
+When you feed these 1316-byte units into SRT it will send them to the other side, applying a configurable delay known as "latency".
+This is an extra amount of time that a packet will have to spend in the "anteroom" on the receiving side before it is delivered to the output.
+This time should cover both any unexpected transmission delays for a UDP packet, as well as allowing extra time for the case where a packet is lost and has to be retransmitted.
+Every UDP packet carrying an SRT packet has a timestamp, which is grabbed at the time when the packet is passed to SRT for sending.
+Using that timestamp the appropriate delay is applied before delivering to the output.
+This ensures that the time intervals between two consecutive packets at the delivery application are identical to the intervals between these same packets at the moment they were passed to SRT for streaming.